texstudio-org/texstudio/utilities/manual/source/background.md

 missing in references.
 To remedy this, you can just open the corresponding file as well.

-More recent versions of TeXstudio have an advanced option `Editor -> Automatically load included files`.
-It\'s disabled by default for performance reasons with older systems.
-When you enable this option, TeXstudio will automatically load and parse all files of multi-file-documents as soon as one of the files is opened.
+TeXstudio has an advanced option
+`Editor -> Automatically load included files`.
+TeXstudio will automatically load and parse all files of multi-file-documents as soon as one of the files is opened.
 You may have to set the magic comment `% !TeX root = root-filename` if you do not